Arizona hiker falls to her death while climbing Yosemite National Park's Half Dome

 She was scaling the steepest part of the trail when she fell, a Yosemite spokesman said.

-Half Dome rises more than 8,800 feet above Yosemite Valley.
+Half Dome rises more than 8,800 feet above sea level.
 Park visitors hope to be drawn in a daily lottery as one of 300 people who are permitted to try the 14-mile trek to the top, the Visalia Times Delta reported.

 'WATERMELON SNOW' FOUND IN YOSEMITE NATIONAL PARK AT HIGH ELEVATION